 What we don’t: Extremely low output.

-For those simply looking to increase visibility on the road, Blackburn’s Click Light Combo does the trick.
-Although the front and rear lights only produce 20 and 4 lumens respectively, they’re bright enough to stand out to passing motorists or pedestrians at dawn and dusk.
+If you're simply looking to increase visibility on the road, Blackburn’s Click Light Combo will do the trick.
+Although the front and rear lights only produce 20 and 4 lumens, respectively, they’re bright enough to stand out to passing motorists or pedestrians at dawn and dusk.
 Feature-wise, Blackburn kept it simple with only two modes for each light: solid and blinking.
-Furthermore, both lights are visible out the sides of the lens, which is good for cross traffic, and include flexible mounting systems that hold reasonably well onto your bike.
-What we really like about the Click Light Combo, however, is its affordability—for only $25, you can add a significant amount of safety to your commute or road ride.
+Furthermore, both lights are visible out the sides of the lens (which is good for cross traffic) and include flexible mounting systems that hold onto your bike reasonably well.
+What we really like about the Click Light Combo, however, is its affordability—for only $27, you can add a significant amount of safety to your commute or road ride.

-As expected at such a cheap price, the Click Light Combo shouldn’t be on the radar of dedicated riders.
+As expected for such a cheap price, the Click Light Combo isn't ideal for dedicated riders (outside of maybe being a backup to a brighter set).
 Its light output is far too low for riding in pitch black or bright sunlight, and you don’t get useful upgrades like Bluetooth connectivity or rechargeable batteries (they instead run on replaceable CR2032 batteries).
 But the minimalist set from Blackburn has plenty of appeal for casual users, and it’s surprisingly well-made with an IP65 water-resistance rating for protection against dust and rain.

 See the Blackburn Click Light Combo Set